openhealthcare/opal-pathway/README.md

 ###### Patway.template_url

-The name of the pathway template, it must have the class .to_append which will be replaced by the step templates.
+The name of the pathway template, it must include a div/span with the class .to_append which will be replaced by the wrapped step templates.

 ###### Patway.modal_template_url